wojciechszmelczerczyk/js-ecommerce-data-fetch/README.md

 ## Utils

-Table below show util functions which perform logic on fetched data.
+Table below shows util functions which perform logic on data fetched from an API.

 |                                   Function                                   |
 | :--------------------------------------------------------------------------: |